LegendNed/setup-guide/WSL/setup/setup.md

 ## 1. Open your Ubuntu terminal

-Open up **Ubuntu** from the start menu if you haven't already got it open.
+Open up **Ubuntu** from the start menu if you haven't already got it open - **This is the only terminal that you should be using from now on**

 Then right click on the top bar and select _properties_.
 In the properties you can check the box which will enable you to use `CTRL-C` and `CTRL-V` shortcuts on the command line.

 Now the above is done this next step will be much easier.